ntilley905/faastatus/README.md

-# custom_component to get info from alerts.weather.gov
+# custom_component to get info from FAA Airspace API
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 A platform which allows you to get information from the FAA National Airspace System API.